 A person who has been injured by a doctor’s negligence has 2 years from the day that the patient knew or should have known that malpractice was committed.
 After this deadline has passed, it is unlikely your claim will be allowed by the courts.

-If you believe you have been a victim of medical malpractice, contact Lisa S. Levine, P.A., for a free consultation.
+If you believe you have been a victim of medical malpractice, call Lisa S. Levine, P.A., at 954-256-1820 for a free consultation.
 We can evaluate your case, answer your questions, and get help proving a malpractice claim in Florida.